rehierl/node-tree-outliner/6-bigger-picture/the-h1-h3-issue.md

   with content over time).

-In other words: There are many questions that need to be answered, if seemingly empty sections would have to be left out.
+In other words: There are many questions that need to be answered, if seemingly empty sections would have to be skipped.

 ### The big struggle.

-One aspect of the whole issue is that information gathering and display must use the same perspective on a document's logical structure:
+Another aspect of the whole issue is that information gathering and display must use the same perspective on a document's logical structure:

 Assumed that a search engine knows that the information a user seeks can be accessed via the in-document as-is logical path-of-sections "A", and assumed